AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- General Build 7D</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 This is her best build up to date.

-> Boss to be Chosen: Husk, then Aponia
+> Boss to be Chosen: Husk Mysticism, then Aponia

 ####<p align="center">Setup</p>